logo image

 1707 - the Acts of the Union led to Scotland and England merging into Great Britain.
 John, Earl of Roxburghe (1680–1741) was involved in negotiations for the Union of England and Scotland.

 This lead to much safer times as there was less chance of any more wars between Scotland and England.
 Also, before this time, many Scots landowners had long running feuds with neighbouring landowners, often leading to tit for tat murders.
-After the Acts of the Union, murdering your neighbour would almost certainly lead to you being executed in a brutal way, such as hanging or guillotine in Edinburgh, with vast crowds watching.

 This led to landowners building large Mansion Houses to replace their Tower Houses or Castles.
-Some mansions were built around a Tower House, or onto the side of a Tower House.
+Some Mansions were built around a Tower House, or onto the side of a Tower House.
 Some were built to look like a Castle, but with little defense, such as the Floors Castle seen today.

 1721 to 1726 - a Georgian Mansion was built on the site of present day Floors Castle for John / Earl of Roxburghe by the famous Scottish architect William Adam.